bciuca/gopro-video-server/README.md

 GoPro Video Server Rx
 ---------------------

 Capture clips through rest commands and request the video file.
+Use at your own risk.

 Example usage: